rsource-open-source/rsource-records/README.md

 **_This is still in its early development phase._**

+Note: this project uses multiple branches, each are titled for their purpose.
+Our structure is `main`, `dev`, and `dev/*`, where `*` represents any.

 [Project Board](https://github.com/orgs/rsource-open-source/projects/1)

 Shortlink for this repository: https://rsource.rqft.space/bot/

 ## The Future

-- rsource-records will be hosted on a DigitalOcean Droplet
+- DigitalOcean Droplet hosting
-- Heavy use of Prisma and MySql database
+- Prisma and PostgreSQL
 - Docker, maybe
 - FFMPEG